Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 \subsection{Decentralizing the subgradient method}

-We now return to the problem of distributed optimization.
+We now return to the problem of decentralized optimization.
 To recap, we have $n$ nodes, interconnected in a time-varying network capturing which pairs of nodes can exchange messages.
 For now, assume that these networks are all undirected.
 (This is relaxed in Section \ref{sec:directed}, which considers directed graphs.)
 Node $i$ knows the convex function $f_i: \R^m \rightarrow\R$ and the nodes would like to minimize the function

-in a distributed way.
+in a decentralized way.
 If all the functions $f_1(x), \ldots, f_n(x)$ were available at a single location, we could directly apply the subgradient method to their average $f(x)$: where $\overline{g}_i^k$ is a subgradient of the function $f_i(\cdot)$ at $u^k$.
-Unfortunately, this is not a distributed method under our assumptions, since only node $i$ knows the function $f_i(\cdot)$, and thus only node $i$ can compute a subgradient of $f_i(\cdot)$.
+Unfortunately, this is not a decentralized method under our assumptions, since only node $i$ knows the function $f_i(\cdot)$, and thus only node $i$ can compute a subgradient of $f_i(\cdot)$.

 A {\em decentralized subgradient method} solves this problem by interpolating between the subgradient method and an average consensus scheme from Section \ref{sec:consensus}.
 In this scheme, node $i$ maintains the variable $x_i^k$ which is updated as